 There are two different approaches to developing speech:

 - Therapeutic Approach: Includes speech and behavioral therapies as well as Augmentative and Alternative Communication (AAC) options

 - Medical Approach: Involves treating underlying medical issues that impede speech

 It is essential that parents utilize both approaches in order to achieve the best possible outcome for their child.
 Why?
 Because both apraxia and developmental speech delays can be caused by underlying medical issues – medical issues that cannot be remedied with therapy alone.
 As one mom said, “No amount of time spent in speech therapy can prevent my kid from having the seizures which hindered his ability to speak.”

-Click the buttons below to learn more about each approach:
+Click below to learn more about each approach:

 - Therapeutic and Communication Options for Speech Issues in Autism

 - Medical Causes of Speech Issues in Autism